 Food is understandably a very big factor in their household.
-As a certified foodie herself, Grinshpan was excited to start introducing solid foods to her daughter’s diet so they could bond over bites!
+As a certified fabulous foodie herself, Grinshpan, a Brooklyn mama, was excited to start introducing solid foods to her daughter’s diet so they could bond over bites.
 Though she tries to widen Ayv’s palette as much as she can, it’s not always easy.

 “[My daughter] likes sugar, she likes sweet things.
-She gets a lot of fruit, she loves fruit . . .
-But, you know, she gets a little junk,” she says.
+She gets a lot of fruit, she loves fruit… But, you know, she gets a little junk,” Grinshpan says.
 “I had to let go a little bit because I was a little controlling over everything being healthy, but I’m very much a believer of trying to keep it 75-80 percent healthy, and the rest you can kind of be easy.”

-Eden’s love for cooking first began when she started watching the Food Network as a sophomore in high school.
+Grinshpan’s love for cooking first began when she started watching the Food Network as a sophomore in high school.
 She recalls being “obsessed” with Food Network stars Ina Garten, Nigella Watson, and Jamie Oliver.
 When it came time to decide where she should go to college, culinary school was “the only thing that really made sense.”

 Thus began the start of her culinary career, or what she likes to call her “love affair with food and cooking.”
 She enrolled in Le Cordon Bleu in London where she graduated with a grande diplome in pastry and cuisine.
-Rather than looking for work, Grinshpan sought to see the world.
+Rather than looking for work, Grinshpan, whose heritage is Canadian and Israeli, sought to see the world.
 “A lot of people are afraid of being uncomfortable or not close to what they know, but honestly I’ve never grown more than when I was away.
 I really, truly believe my time abroad was my education,” she says.
-Eden went on to backpack through India and southeast Asia, and lived in London for two years.
+Grinshpan then went on to backpack through India and Southeast Asia, and lived in London for two years.
 Even at the time of our interview, they had just returned from a family trip to Israel.
 How have their travels changed now that Ayv’s joined the family?
 Parents are often afraid of taking long flights with their children, but Grinshpan feels the benefits outweigh the cons.

 “For me, it’s kind of like ripping off a Band-Aid.
-You do it, you get it over with, and you get to have an experience,” she says.
+You do it, you get it over with, and you get to have an experience,” she explains.
 “To be able to take Ayv to Israel and to eat the food that I grew up eating, and to see the places, that mean so much to me.”

-As we catch up over the phone, there’s a small cry in the background.
-Eden laughs.
-“She’s here,” she says.
+As we caught up over the phone, there was a small cry in the background.
+Grinshpan laughs.
+“She’s here,” she says, referencing her young daughter.
 “She was supposed to go down an hour ago, but guess what?
-She’s watching Peppa!”
-Whether she’s sharing candid photos of her breastfeeding in the back of a car (#normalizebreastfeeding), or her hilarious take on the traditional maternity shoot, Grinshpan is definitely honest about the realities of being a parent.
+She’s watching ‘Peppa Pig!’”
+Whether she’s sharing candid photos of her breastfeeding in the back of a car (#NormalizeBreastFeeding), or her hilarious take on the traditional maternity shoot (a tower of gourmet doughnuts were involved), Grinshpan is definitely honest about the realities of being a parent.

-“Yeah, [my husband Ido and I] get flustered sometimes, but in the end, we just laugh about it because it’s just so ridiculous,” she says.
+“Yeah, [my husband and I] get flustered sometimes, but in the end, we just laugh about it because it’s just so ridiculous,” she says.
 “The things we get flustered about in the grand scheme of things, they’re nothing.”